 Meditation is all about being grounded, which is why it might seem weird that I bring my meditation practice with me all over the world.
-But I’ve found that it’s not only possible to practice, but it’s so, so necessary to me.
+But I’ve found that it’s not only possible to meditate while traveling, but it’s so, so necessary to me.

-To make it easier for you to follow in my mindful footsteps, here are six of the steps I take to stick to my practice, no matter where I am.
+To make it easier for you to follow in my mindful footsteps, here are six of the steps I take to successfully meditate while traveling, no matter where I am.

-The first and most important step you have to take?
+The first and most important step you have to take to meditate while traveling?
 Committing to the practice, no matter where you are.
 It might be difficult at first, especially when you look out of your hotel room window and see all of the sparkling, colorful, new things that await you downstairs.
 But you promised yourself you would maintain your meditation no matter where you went, so stick to that.

 I already mentioned how travel can be stressful, but it’s also one of the most amazing experiences that life has to offer.
 By bringing your meditation and resulting mindfulness with you, you’re more in-tune with the world at present instead of with any lingering thoughts about the past or future.
 As such, you really, truly experience your trip, which is another incentive I give myself for sticking to the practice wherever I go.

 The middle of Times Square, the main thoroughfare of Disney’s Magic Kingdom or a beach on the Fourth of July are probably not places you’ll be able to travel and meditate at the same time.
 That’s because the vibe there is the exact opposite of what you need while you meditate.
 Instead, you need something quiet, soothing and all your own, which may seem like a tough task when you’re staying places that are miles away from where you actually live.